dfaker/SD-latent-mirroring/README.md

 - Mirror Style
   - **Vertical Mirroring** - Mirror vertically flipping left for right.
   - **Horizontal Mirroring** - Mirror horizontally flipping up for down.
+  - **Horizontal+Vertical Mirroring** - flip alternately horizontally and vertically.
   - **90 Degree Rotation** - Rotate 90 degrees clockwise.
   - **180 Degree Rotation** - Rotate 180 degrees
+  - **Roll Channels** - Sequentially switch the 'channels' of the latent image for colour variations.
 - **Maximum steps fraction to mirror at** - a decimal percentage representing the maximum step to apply the mirroring on, 0.5 = 50%, stopping at the 10th step out of 20 when 20 steps are used.

 ## Outputs